sfu-rsl/symrustc/README.rst

   cd examples/source_0_original_1c9_rs \
   && symrustc_hybrid.sh test

-Note that the length of the input corpus may have an influence on the hybrid fuzzing quality (e.g. speed of the tool to find a potential bug), whereas its content may be arbitrary.
+Note that the length of the initial input may influence the fuzzing quality (e.g. speed of the tool to find a potential bug), whereas its content may be arbitrary.

 Overall, \ ``symrustc_hybrid.sh``\  takes the same options as
 \ ``echo``\ .
 For example, without \ ``-n``\ , giving